burlinson/AI/_posts/2025-08-18-Core-Components-Simplified.md

 ---
-title: "Core Compnents Of AI Platforms - Simplified"
+title: "Core Components Of AI Platforms - Simplified"
 date: 2025-08-18
+author: Microsoft Copilot
 hide: true
 ---
-**How Modern AI Platforms Work in Non-Technical Language**

 AI platforms may seem like magic, but behind the scenes there’s many pieces working together.
 Here’s how they fit together: